 Know Your Zone

-Raised beds are another way to weatherproof your garden.
+Raised beds are another way to make your garden a weatherproof garden.
 A raised bed will have warmer soil faster and will also drain better than ground beds.
-This allows you to plant a little earlier and then have hardy seedlings when the weather allows for in ground planting.
+This allows you to plant a little earlier and then have hardy seedlings when the weather allows for in-ground planting.
 Raised beds are also good permanent homes for some plants that need extra care and constant weeding.

 Try to limit stress undergone by your plants.
 Use plants that are appropriate for the amount of sun and water that you have available in your area as well as planting in soil conditions that are favorable to your plants.
 Not giving plants the healthiest environment possible will limit their potential and your harvest will be very limited if it makes at all.
 Even if you do plant for optimal conditions, pay attention to the weather and adjust accordingly if possible.
 For example, water plants that need a good water supply if the weather is not producing enough rain.